 - Performance-Based Independence.
 When students can move mostly independently through the Read Naturally program, they can progress more quickly.
 Independent cold timings and a reduced number of read alongs are two things that can help accelerate the process for students who are ready.
 Frame these things as rewards students can earn.

 For cold timings, start by allowing students to hold the mouse and click on their own errors.
-Work toward letting them conduct the entire timing by themselves.
+Work toward letting them conduct the entire timing by themselves if they are ready.
 Celebrate their competency as they demonstrate it.
 Eventually, let them complete this step without you there.
 When they don't need to wait for your assistance in this step, they can work at a faster pace.
+For students doing independent cold timings, we recommend doing one teacher-required cold timing every other week.
+This ensures that the teacher will have accurate data points from which to monitor performance.
+Additionally, the first few cold timings in a level should be done with a teacher so that you have an accurate data point at the beginning of the intervention and you can teach the students how to do it properly.
+Note that if the Cold Timing step is turned off for a student, or if the step is performed without a teacher present, Read Naturally Live's Data Mentor feature will not be able to make suggestions for the student.

 These incentives can also be tied into the points system.
 Independent cold timings and reduced read alongs can be offered as rewards for a certain number of points earned.